golang/vscode-go/docs/features.md

 ### Toggle between code and tests

-Quickly toggle between a file and its corresponding test file by using the "Go: Toggle Test File" command.
+Quickly toggle between a file and its corresponding test file by using the `Go: Toggle Test File` command.

 ## Code Editing